olcf/olcf-user-docs/systems/rhea_user_guide.rst

-defining custom module collections
+Defining custom module collections
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-lmod supports caching commonly used collections of environment modules on a per-user basis in ``$home/.lmod.d``. to create a collection called "name" from the currently loaded modules, simply call ``module save name``. omitting "name" will set the user’s default collection. saved collections can be recalled and examined with the commands summarized in the following table.
+Lmod supports caching commonly used collections of environment modules on a per-user basis in ``$home/.lmod.d``. to create a collection called "name" from the currently loaded modules, simply call ``module save name``. omitting "name" will set the user’s default collection.
+Saved collections can be recalled and examined with the commands summarized in the following table.

 +-------------------------+----------------------------------------------------------+